Sign-tunable anomalous Hall effect induced by two-dimensional symmetry-protected nodal structures in ferromagnetic perovskite oxide thin films: Abstract

 \section{Abstract}

 Magnetism and spin-orbit coupling (SOC) are two quintessential ingredients underlying novel topological transport phenomena in itinerant ferromagnets.
-Especially, when spin-polarized bands support nodal points/lines whose band degeneracy can be lifted by SOC, the nodal structures can become a source of Berry curvature that leads to large anomalous Hall effect (AHE).
-Here we show that two-dimensional spin-polarized band structures generally support symmetry-protected nodal lines and points, which govern both the sign and the magnitude of AHE.
-To demonstrate this idea, we perform angle-resolved photoemission spectroscopy studies on ultrathin films of SrRuO$_3$, a representative metallic ferromagnet with SOC.
-We show that the sign of the AHE can be controlled by changing film thickness, magnetization, and chemical potential.
-Our study provides the first direct evidence relating the topological band structure of two-dimensional spin-polarized bands and the corresponding AHE, which sheds light on the advent of new switchable devices based on ferromagnetic thin films.
+When spin-polarized bands support nodal points/lines with band degeneracy that can be lifted by SOC, the nodal structures become a source of Berry curvature; this leads to a large anomalous Hall effect (AHE).
+Contrary to three-dimensional systems that naturally host nodal points/lines, two-dimensional (2D) systems can possess stable nodal structures only when proper crystalline symmetry exists.
+Here we show that 2D spin-polarized band structures of perovskite oxides generally support symmetry-protected nodal lines and points that govern both the sign and the magnitude of the AHE.
+To demonstrate this, we performed angle-resolved photoemission studies of ultrathin films of SrRuO$_3$, a representative metallic ferromagnet with SOC.
+We show that the sign-changing AHE upon variation in the film thickness, magnetization, and chemical potential can be well explained by theoretical models.
+Our study is the first to directly characterize the topological band structure of 2D spin-polarized bands and the corresponding AHE, which could facilitate new switchable devices based on ferromagnetic ultrathin films.